area17/twill-firewall/README.md

 ## Domains

-You add as many domains as you need and configure different passwords for each.
+You add as many domains as you need and configure different strategies for each.
 Once you enable the `all domains (*)` entry, the same configuration will be used for all, and all other domains will be hidden.

 ## Features